AstralDynamics/AstralDynamics.github.io/_jobs/summer-internship.md

 ---
-title: Junior Developer
+title: Summer Internship
 type: Onsite
 layout: job
-slug: Junior+Developer
+slug: Summer+Internship
 intro: Spend a summer working with our developers, building products and learning to use a modern web stack.
 ---